mnorelli/maptime-mobile-workshop/README.md

 ## Task #1: Beginning Mapbox Studio

 Here you will learn how to work with the web-based Mapbox Studio interface to design your own custom map.
+After you complete task #1, choose either the **Android** and **iOS** platform track to continue.

 ### Create a Mapbox Account

 - You will need to have a Mapbox account to start building.
 Head on over to [mapbox.com](https://www.mapbox.com/) to sign up.

-After you complete task #1, choose either the **Android** and **iOS** platform track to continue.

 ### Design a new custom style

+- *Go to Mapbox.com.studio to launch Mapbox Studio*
 - Using this tutorial, create and publish a new custom [Mapbox Studio Style](https://docs.mapbox.com/help/tutorials/create-a-custom-style/).
   - Already have data you want to visualize?
 Check out [this guide](https://docs.mapbox.com/studio-manual/overview/geospatial-data/) to learn how to upload your own custom data to use in a style.